Subsquares in random Latin rectangles: Subsquares of order or

-Between \tref{t:intercs} and \tref{t:main}, $\E_m(n)$ is known for all relevant integers $m \neq 3$.
-McKay and Wanless~\cite{manysubsq} conjectured that $\E_3(n)=1/18+o(1)$.
-Kwan, Sah and Sahwney \cite{KSS} conjectured further that the distribution of the number of $3\times3$ subsquares is asymptotically Poisson with this mean.
-If these conjectures are true, then $\lim_{n \to \infty} \E_m(n)$ is only both positive and bounded when $m=3$.
-Although we are not able to resolve the situation completely, we are able to prove that $\E_3(n)$ is bounded.
+From \tref{t:main} we know that $\E_m(k,n)$ is asymptotically $0$ for all $m\ge4$.
+In this last section we consider subsquares of order $m<4$.
+McKay and Wanless~\cite{manysubsq} conjectured that $\E_3(n,n)=1/18+o(1)$.
+Kwan, Sah and Sawhney \cite{KSS} conjectured further that the distribution of the number of $3\times3$ subsquares in a random Latin square is asymptotically Poisson with this mean.
+If these conjectures are true, then $\lim_{n \to \infty} \E_m(n, n)$ is both positive and finite only when $m=3$.
+Divoux, Kelly, Kennedy and Sidhu~\cite{subsqrandom} generalised McKay and Wanless' conjecture by suggesting that $\E_3(k, n) = (1+o(1))\binom{k}{3}/(3n^3)$.
+Although we are not able to resolve the situation completely, we are able to prove that $\E_3(k, n)$ is bounded.
+The proof follows the derivation of \eref{e:oddcase} closely, but when $m=3$ that result was slightly conservative when counting entries in the second column to which \lref{l:colcycs} can be applied.